Kobe46/Overlay/README.md

 4. Go to Settings > Onscreen Display > Onscreen Overlay > Overlay Preset.
 Once in here you should now see all of the .cfg and .png files that were placed in overlay folder.

 5. Make sure "Display Overlay" option is set to ON.
 It is your choice to have "Hide Overlay In Menu" turned ON/OFF.
+You can also change the Opacity to make sure it fills or covers the borders.

 6. Select one of the .cfg files corresponding to the overlay you wish to use.
 Example: SNES.cfg is selected, not the .png.